SouravBeraAkaSpeed/RiskAi/README.md

 ### Usage

-#### Prepare Data:
+**Prepare Data**:

 - Collect all relevant banking documents that need to be analyzed.
 These could include risk assessments, financial statements, compliance records, etc.
 - Ensure files are in a format supported by RiskAI (e.g., PDF, DOCX, or plain text).

-#### Create .env file:

-Create a .env file in the root directory of your project with the following format and get all the keys from Supabase and Gemini:
+**Create .env file**: Create a .env file in the root directory of your project with the following format and get all the keys from Supabase and Gemini:
     ```bash
     GOOGLE_GENAI_API_KEY=
     NEXT_PUBLIC_SUPABASE_USERNAME =